 Great Food, Funny Stories, Contests & Family Visits

 MidSeason is a four-day event that marks the midpoint of the summer for campers canoeing out of base camp.
 There are contests where sections work together to demonstrate cooking and camping skills.
 In addition, there are informal individual competitions in swimming and canoeing.
 Evenings are lively with campfires and a midseason show where sections perform skits and sing songs with the entire camp.
 Friends and family can visit and stay at the Ojibway Family Lodge on Devil’s Island.
 It is a unique opportunity to witness your camper’s growth and get to know other folks who feel Keewaydin is a great place for their child to be.

 Stories, Laughter, Accomplishments & Goodbyes

 Before camp closes for the season, all sections are welcomed back to Devil’s Island.
 For two days campers participate in a friendly competition, ceremony, and a final campfire.
 The oldest boys and girls from the season’s long trips have the opportunity to tell stories of the summer, in their own words.
 It is a festive occasion where the youngest and oldest campers have the opportunity to share their adventures and spend time with family and friends.
 It is a magical experience.
-Friends and family frequently come up for end of season; reservations should be made at Ojibway Family Lodge on Devil’s Island well in advance.
+Friends and family frequently come up for the end of season; reservations should be made at Ojibway Family Lodge on Devil’s Island well in advance.